simonesilvestroni/m2m-website/_posts/2022-01-24-website-redesign.md

 The homepage is now `166 kb` uncompressed and loads in **less than half a second**.
 I'm in the process of being added to the [512kb club](https://512kb.club/faq).

+### Accessibility

-I don't load pointless Javascript and I don't run anything that's exclusively dependent on it.
-The [search functionality](/search/) has an **accessible alternative** shown directly in the page and the other script is doing trivial DOM manipulation in the less possible expensive way.
+Besides being [fully validated](/colophon/#accessibility), the site doesn't have Javascript doing things that can be achieved otherwise.
+I don't run essential functionality that's exclusively dependent on it.
+The [search engine](/search/) has an HTML alternative shown directly in the page and the other scripts are doing webmentions and trivial DOM manipulation in the less possible expensive way.
+The website is fully accessible with Javascript turned off.

 ### Tracking and surveillance